List of tallest buildings in New York City: Under construction

-This lists buildings that are currently under construction in New York City and are expected to rise to a height of at least 650 ft.
+This lists buildings currently under construction in New York City that are expected to reach a height of at least 650 ft.
 Buildings under construction that have already been topped out are included in the table above.
 The "year" column indicates the expected year of completion.
 A dash "–" indicates information about the building is unknown or not publicly available.
 For buildings whose heights have not yet been released by their developers, this table uses a floor count of 50 stories as the cutoff.